Diazotroph: Biofertilizer

 Diazotroph fertilizer is a kind of biofertilizer that can use nitrogen-fixing microorganisms to convert molecular nitrogen (N_{2}) into ammonia (which is the formation of nitrogen available for the crops to use).
 These nitrogen nutrients then can be used in the process of protein synthesis for the plants.
 This whole process of nitrogen fixation by diazotroph is called biological nitrogen fixation.
 This biochemical reaction can be carried out under normal temperature and pressure conditions, so it does not require extreme conditions and specific catalysts in fertilizer production.
 Therefore, producing available nitrogen in this way can be cheap, clean and efficient.
 Nitrogen-fixing bacteria fertilizer is an ideal and promising biofertilizer.

-From the ancient time, people grow the leguminous crops to make the soil more fertile.
-And the reason for this is: the root of leguminous crops are symbiotic with the rhizobia (a kind of diazotroph).
-These rhizobia can be considered as a natural biofertilizer to provide available nitrogen in the soil.
-After harvesting the leguminous crops, and then grow other crops (may not be leguminous), they can also use these nitrogen remain in the soil and grow better.
+Symbiosis between the roots of leguminous crops and rhizobia (a kind of diazotroph) has led agricultural societies to use legumes as a means of increasing soil fertility since ancient times.
+These rhizobia can be considered a natural biofertilizer which provides available nitrogen in the soil.
+By growing leguminous crops in association with non-leguminous crops, farmers could make use of the nitrogen-fixing properties of the rhizobia to increase soil fertility and crop yields.